sparqlunicorn/sparqlunicornGoesGIS/README.md

 * *staticconcepts*: A list of concepts which are loaded to the dropdown menu of available concepts
 * *prefixes*: A list of prefixes which is used by the triple store.
 Each prefix in this list is recognized in the query interface automatically.
 * *whattoenrichquery*: A query which is sent to the triple store returning attributes and their occurance frequency for the whattoenrich dialog

+The configuration file allows the definition of placeholder variables (currently only %%concept%%) in template queries.
+These variables are prefixed and suffixed with %% statements.
+Example:

+    SELECT ?item ?label ?geo WHERE {
+        ?place a <%%concept%%>.
+        ?place pleiades:hasLocation ?item .
+        ?item geosparql:asWKT ?geo .
+        ?item dcterms:title ?label .
+    } LIMIT 100

+This query defines the placeholder variable %%concept%% which is replaced by the currently selected concept from the dropdown menu in the user inferface when a concept is selected.